kiyunkim/Note-to-Self/commandLine.md

 $ pwd
 /Users/kiyun
 $ mkdir temp
-$ mkdir temp/something
+$ mkdir temp/'another folder'
 ```
 Use `cd ~` to go back to the home directory and print working directory to check you are at home.
-`mkdir temp` and `mkdir temp/something` creates the folder 'temp' in the home directory, and the folder 'something' inside of the 'temp' folder.
+`mkdir temp` and `mkdir temp/'another folder'` creates the folder 'temp' in the home directory, and the folder 'another folder' inside of the 'temp' folder.

 ## Vocabulary